The Yankees celebrate their American League Division Series victory over the...

 “It’s going to be fun to look forward to down the road,” Judge said.
 “Getting a chance to face them again.”

 Depends on your definition of fun.
 For many fans, and especially those of the big-brother Yankees, another Subway Series matchup — with the championship at stake — would stir more anxiety than enjoyment.
-And now it might only be another week away.
+And now it might be only another week away.

 SUBSCRIBE